cgrates/cgrates/docs/stordb.rst

     Defines the path to the folder where the memory-stored **StorDB** will be dumped.
 This path is also used for recovery during engine startup.
 Ensure the folder exists before launching the engine.

 internalDBBackupPath
     Path where backup copies of the dump folder will be stored.
 Backups are triggered via the `APIerSv1.BackupStorDB <https://pkg.go.dev/github.com/cgrates/cgrates@master/engine#InternalDB.BackupStorDB>`_ API call.
 This API can also specify a custom path for backups, otherwise the default `internalDBBackupPath` is used.
 Backups serve as a fallback in case of dump file corruption or loss.
 The created folders are timestamped in UNIX time for easy identification of the latest backup.
-To recover using a backup, simply transfer the folders from a backup in internalDBBackupPath to internalDBDumpPath and start the engine.
+To recover using a backup, you can do so manualy by simply transfering the folders from a backup in internalDBBackupPath to internalDBDumpPath and start the engine.
 If backups are zipped, they need to be unzipped manually when restoring.
+Or automatically using `APIerSv1.RestoreStorDB <https://pkg.go.dev/github.com/cgrates/cgrates@master/engine#InternalDB.RestoreStorDB>`_ API call

 internalDBStartTimeout
     Specifies the time interval at which **StorDB** will be dumped to disk.
 This duration should be chosen based on the machine's capacity and data load.
 If the interval is set too long and a lot of data changes during that period, the dumping process will take longer, and in the event of an engine crash, any data not dumped will be lost.
 Conversely, if the interval is too short, and a high number of queries are done often to **StorDB**, some of the needed processing power for the queries will be used by the dump process.
 Since machine resources and data loads vary, it is recommended to simulate the load on your system and determine the optimal "sweet spot" for this interval.
 At engine shutdown, any remaining undumped data will automatically be written to disk, regardless of the interval setting.